onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> : T</dt>
 <dd>Input data tensor from the previous operator; dimensions are in the form of (N x C x D1 x D2 ...
 Dn), where N is the batch size, C is the number of channels.
 Statistics are computed for every channel of C over N and D1 to Dn dimensions.
-For image data, input dimensions become (N x C x H x W).</dd>
+For image data, input dimensions become (N x C x H x W).
+The op also accepts single dimension input of size N in which case C is assumed to be 1</dd>
 <dt><tt>scale</tt> : T</dt>
 <dd>The input 1-dimensional scale tensor of size C.</dd>
 <dt><tt>B</tt> : T</dt>